worleymatt93/Calculators/README.md

 # Variations

-Calculator with Nexted While Loops
+Calculator with Nested While Loops

 - In this variation, the calculated uses a nested while loop to keep the program running while the user performs calculations.